tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 :::tip Recommendation
-- **Use TSV when you can.** If your downstream tooling can parse TSV, it is the best choice because it retains Zeek's rich type annotation as metadata—without the need for downstream schema wrangling.
+- **Use TSV when you can.** If your downstream tooling can parse TSV, it is the best choice because it retains Zeek's rich type annotations as metadata—without the need for downstream schema wrangling.
 - **Use Streaming JSON for the easy button**.
 The single stream of NDJSON logs is most versatile, since most downstream tooling supports it well.
 Use it when you need to get in business quickly.
 - **Use stock JSON when you must**.
 There's marginal utility in the one-JSON-file-per-log format.
-It requires extra effort in keeping track of filenames and mapping them to their corresponding types.
+It requires extra effort in keeping track of filenames and mapping fields to their corresponding types.
 - **Use plugins for everything else**.
-If none of these suit the bill or you need a tighter integration, leverage Zeek's Writer Plugins to create a custom logger.
+If none of these fit the bill or you need a tighter integration, leverage Zeek's writer plugins to create a custom logger.
 :::

-If you're a Zeek power user and need heavy-duty machinery to process them, take a closer look at what we do at Tenzir.
+If you're a Zeek power user and need power tools for data processing, take a closer look at what we do at [Tenzir](https://tenzir.com).
+There's a lot more you can do!